nachoaalv/Football-Player-Role-Clustering-and-Quantification-of-Role-Compatibility/dissertation/README.md

 This folder contains the full dissertation PDF and its license.

-- `dissertation.pdf` — Full dissertation: *Football Player Role Clustering and Quantification of Role Compatibility*
+- `Football Player Role Clustering and Quantification of Role Compatibility - Ignacio Alvarez Carreiro` — Full dissertation: *Football Player Role Clustering and Quantification of Role Compatibility*
 - `LICENSE-DISSERTATION` — Creative Commons BY-NC 4.0 license (non-commercial use only)

 The dissertation explains the methodology, results, and evaluation in detail, containing the figures of the clustering.